 The person doing a job is much better off for marriage in India.
 However, it is changing now at a slow pace.

 Indian education system lags too much from the industry for the job as a whole.
 However, it lags, even more when it comes to online entrepreneurship, which is one of the significant challenges in India.

 I am yet to see a course in India which talks about Search Engine Marketing, Email Marketing, Affiliate marketing, or even how to start a blog.
 However, some curriculums to have digital marketing courses.
 However, they only deal with how to create an FB page and invite friends.
 Nothing much beyond that point.

 I remember when I went to give a digital marketing industrial training in an engineering college, every student had one question, which is can you show us how to host a website.
 Imagine a computer science engineer with four years of engineering education who doesn’t know how to host a website.

 What this does is makes entrepreneurs life that much more difficult on the technology front – What technology will be ideal and how to use the technology effectively?

 So for those who want to opt for entrepreneurship in India, they are on their own to learn everything and then implement.

 4. Financial Challenges

-When you start as an entrepreneur you don’t opt for venture funding but try to go with funding from small to medium business people.
-Many such non technical business people don’t understand the online business models as a whole and so getting an initial business funding from them becomes challenging.
+When you start as an entrepreneur, you don’t opt for venture funding but try to go with financing from small to medium business people.
+Many such nontechnical business people don’t understand the online business models as a whole.
+So getting an initial business funding from them becomes challenging.

 5. Policy Challenges